canalplus/rx-player/doc/api/index.md

 track nor that it is even playing a content, only that it selects trickmode tracks in priority.

-To switch on or off ths mode, you can use the `setPlaybackRate` method.
+To switch on or off this mode, you can use the `setPlaybackRate` method.